Deep learning methods for inverse problems using connections between proximal operators and Hamilton-Jacobi equations: Connections between learning priors and the inverse problem for Hamilton--Jacobi equations

 \subsection{Reachability and inverse problems for Hamilton--Jacobi equations}

-We consider here the inverse problem associated to the HJ initial value problem~\cref{eqn:intro2}: given $t>0$ and a function $(\bx,t) \mapsto S(\bx,t)$, identify the set of initial data $J \colon \Rn\ \to \R$ such that the viscosity solution of~\cref{eqn:intro2} coincide with $S(\bx,t)$.
-That is, we wish to characterize the set
+We consider the inverse problem associated to the HJ initial value problem~\cref{eqn:intro2}: given $t>0$ and a function $(\bx,t) \mapsto S(\bx,t)$, find the set of initial data $J \colon \Rn\ \to \R$ such that the viscosity solution of~\cref{eqn:intro2} is $S(\bx,t)$.
+That is, we wish to find the set

 We say the function $(\bx,t) \mapsto S(\bx,t)$ is \emph{reachable} if the set $I_{t}(S)$ is nonempty.
 The main reachability result for the initial value problem~\cref{eqn:intro2} is the following: \begin{theorem} Suppose $\bx \mapsto S(\bx,t)$ is uniformly Lipschitz continuous.
 Then the set $I_{t}(S)$ defined in~\cref{eq:reachable_init_conds} is nonempty if and only if $\bx \mapsto tS(\bx,t)$ is semiconcave. \end{theorem} \begin{proof} This follows from~\cite[Theorem 2.2, Theorem 6.1, and Definition 6.2]{esteve2020inverse}. \end{proof}